Covers Logo

 Polymarket app

-Polymarket has improved significantly as a mobile product, and I find the iOS experience much more polished than in months past.
-Covers lists Polymarket’s App Store rating at 4.7/5, while its Google Play rating is much lower at 2.2/5, so the experience may depend heavily on your device.
+The Polymarket mobile app has improved significantly, and I find the iOS experience much more polished than in months past.
+Covers lists Polymarket’s App Store rating at 4.7/5, while its Google Play rating is much lower at 2.6/5, so the experience may depend heavily on your device.

 The interface is built for market discovery, fast trading, and tracking live price movement.
 I like it more for users who already understand prediction markets, or at least want to learn quickly, because it feels more like a real trading app than a simplified betting product.